jkuusto/rpg-random-encounters/README.md

 ## Usage

 1. On front page, click Login/Register
 2. Use the Register section to create a new user
 3. Login using the Login section, you will be redirected to the dashboard
-4. Create new games by giving it a name in the Create a New Game section, created games will be listed under Your Games
+4. Create new games by clicking the button and giving it a name in the text editor.
+Created games will be listed under Your Games
-5. Delete games, by clicking Delete next to a game
+5. Rename or delete games, by clicking the appropriate button next to a game
 6. Access a game by clicking its name
-7. You can change game biome from the dropdown menu
+7. On the game page you can change game biome from the dropdown menu
-8. You can roll for encounter types by clicking Roll on the main table
+8. You can roll for encounters by clicking Roll on the main table
-9. You can show/hide encounter tables by clicking corresponding buttons (feature still in progress)
+9. You can show/hide encounter tables by clicking corresponding buttons
+10. Change the roll range of any entry on a table by clicking Range, typing an integer and pressing enter.
+The table entries are reordered according to range value in descending order
+11. Rewrite or delete encounters by clicking the appropriate button next to the entry
+12. Add new encounters by clicking Add new encounter on the bottom of a table

 ## Legal